rackerlabs/design-system/_component_design/context-drawer.md

 #### Duration

-Duration is the amount of time for the drawer to animate from off-stage to on-stage, and from on-stage to off-stage.
+Duration is the amount of time the drawer takes to animate from off-stage to on-stage, and from on-stage to off-stage.

-Each drawer size has a unique animation duration, so that the visual weight and movement looks natural.
+Each drawer size has a unique animation duration so that the visual weight and movement looks natural.

 The drawer slides out twice as fast as it slides in because the closing animation requires less user focus than does the user’s next task.